Academic Calendar 2024-2025

 QUIC Website

-2. For students taking a maternity and/or parental leave, the statutory periods for completion of degree programs (see Time Limits for Completion of Programs), together with the prescribed maximum periods of eligibility for financial support from the SGSPA's sources will, on resumption of studies, be extended by the time-period taken for the leave.
+5. For students taking leave, the statutory periods for completion of degree programs (see Time Limits for Completion of Programs), together with the prescribed maximum periods of eligibility for financial support from the School of Graduate Studies and Postdoctoral Affairs' sources will, on resumption of studies, be extended by the time-period taken for the leave.

-3. Awards to students which are derived from the resources of the SGSPA (such as but not limited to, Dean's Awards, International Tuition Awards, internal Fellowships and Scholarships, and Queen's Graduate Awards) will be suspended for the duration of a maternity and/or parental leave.
-On resumption of studies, the award will recommence to make up the complete time span for which support was originally granted.
+6. Awards to students which are derived from the resources of the School of Graduate Studies and Postdoctoral Affairs (such as but not limited to, Dean's Awards, internal Fellowships and Scholarships, and Queen's Graduate Awards) will be suspended for the duration of a leave.
+On resumption of studies, the award will recommence to make up the full time-span for which support was originally granted.

 Queen's University Student Code of Conduct